sharadcodes/my_py_site/README.md

 The world's smallest and lightweight static site and blog generator for Python lovers.

+# HIGHLIGHTS
+  * YML Front matter is supported
+  * Jinja 2 Templates
+  * Almost similary to Jekyll
+  * Deploy on Ntlify (Just fork and add it to netlify)
+  * Compatible with Ntlify CMS
+  * Made in India :smile:

 [my_py_site](https://github.com/sharadcodes/my_py_site) is the most simplest and lightweight static site generator out there, with less than 90 lines of code.